-Resubmissions: To resubmit a request for a project that was requested in a prior year, but was not approved in any way, on the overview tab the agency may select "Previously Submitted" under "Request Origin."
-After the entry of the agency code and name, PB will produce a field of previously submitted projects.
-Click on the "Q" button and select the appropriate title from the list.
-Subsequently, clicking on the "Load Previous Project/Request Data" button will populate the request with the previous narrative and cost data that can then be edited.
+Resubmissions: To resubmit a request for a project that was requested in a prior year, but was not approved in any way, on the overview tab the agency may select "Previously Submitted" under "Request Type."
+After the entry of the agency code and name, PB will produce a field, "Previously Submitted Requests."
+Click on the "Q" button and select the appropriate request title from the list.
+Subsequently, clicking on the "Load Previous Request/Project Data" button will populate the request with the previous narrative and cost data, which then should be edited and updated as appropriate.